72nd/rsmooth/README.md

 ### A word on paths

 Rsmooth tries to resolve a variety of paths used in the configuration header.
 As they will get [shell expanded](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_04.html) you can use environment variables and tildes (`~`) for your home directory.
 Relative paths will be handled **relative to the input file's location**.
+Note: Only fields documented below support this path resolving mechanism.

 ### Template